ClimenteA/react-remix-typescript-drizzle-orm/README.md

 The design is done in Figma.
 The styling is done as a combination of BulmaCSS and TailwindCSS.

+The app is dockerized and can be easily placed on a virtual machine on any cloud (just copy this repo on the VPS and run `docker-compose up -d`).

 You can take a quick look here:

 Landing page: